AdobeDocs/experience-platform.en/help/destinations/catalog/crm/salesforce.md

 #### Create custom fields within [!DNL Salesforce] {#prerequisites-custom-field}

-When activating segments to the [!DNL Salesforce CRM] destination, you must input a value in the **[!UICONTROL Mapping ID]** field for each activated segment, in the **[Segment schedule](#schedule-segment-export-example)** step.
+When activating audiences to the [!DNL Salesforce CRM] destination, you must input a value in the **[!UICONTROL Mapping ID]** field for each activated segment, in the **[Segment schedule](#schedule-segment-export-example)** step.

-[!DNL Salesforce CRM] requires this value to correctly read and interpret segments coming in from Experience Platform and to update their segment status within [!DNL Salesforce].
-Refer to the Experience Platform documentation for [Segment Membership Details schema field group](/help/xdm/field-groups/profile/segmentation.md) if you need guidance on segment statuses.
+[!DNL Salesforce CRM] requires this value to correctly read and interpret audiences coming in from Experience Platform and to update their audience status within [!DNL Salesforce].
+Refer to the Experience Platform documentation for [Segment Membership Details schema field group](/help/xdm/field-groups/profile/segmentation.md) if you need guidance on audience statuses.

-For each segment that you activate from Platform to [!DNL Salesforce CRM], you need to create a custom field of the type `Text Area (Long)` within [!DNL Salesforce].
+For each audience that you activate from Platform to [!DNL Salesforce CRM], you need to create a custom field of the type `Text Area (Long)` within [!DNL Salesforce].
 You can define the field character length of any size between 256 - 131,072 characters according to your business requirement.
 See the [!DNL Salesforce] [Custom Field Types](https://help.salesforce.com/s/articleView?id=sf.custom_field_types.htm&type=5) documentation page for additional information on custom field types.
 Also refer the [!DNL Salesforce] documentation to [create custom fields](https://help.salesforce.com/s/articleView?id=mc_cab_create_an_attribute.htm&type=5&language=en_US) if you need assistance on field creation.

 >[!IMPORTANT]
 >
 >Do not include whitespace characters in the field name.
 Instead, use the underscore `(_)` character as a separator.
 >Within [!DNL Salesforce] you must create custom fields with a **[!UICONTROL Field Name]** that exactly matches the value specified within **[!UICONTROL Mapping ID]** for each activated Platform segment.
 For example, the screenshot below shows a custom field named `crm_2_seg`.
-When activating a segment to this destination, add `crm_2_seg` as **[!UICONTROL Mapping ID]** to populate segment audiences from Experience Platform into this custom field.
+When activating an audience to this destination, add `crm_2_seg` as **[!UICONTROL Mapping ID]** to populate audience audiences from Experience Platform into this custom field.

 An example of custom field creation in [!DNL Salesforce], *Step 1 - Select the data type*, is shown below:
 ![Salesforce UI screenshot showing custom field creation, Step 1 - Select the data type.](../../assets/catalog/crm/salesforce/create-salesforce-custom-field-step-1.png)